1978 U.S. Clay Court Championships

-The 1978 U.S. Clay Court Championships was a combined men's and women's tennis tournament that was held at the Indianapolis Racquet Club in Indianapolis in the United States and played on outdoor clay courts.
-It was the 10th edition of the tournament in the Open Era and was held from August 7 through August 13, 1978.
+The 1978 U.S. Clay Court Championships was a combined men's and women's tennis tournament that was held at the Indianapolis Racquet Club in Indianapolis, Indiana in the United States and played on outdoor clay courts.
+It was the tenth edition of the tournament in the Open Era and was held from August 7 through August 13, 1978.
 First-seeded Jimmy Connors won the men's singles title and the accompanying $24,000 first-prize money, while college amateur Dana Gilbert, who entered the main draw on a wildcard, took the women's championship.